Reading Time: 7 minutes 45 seconds

 Soleus muscle.
 The soleus muscle is the smaller of the two.
 Like the gastrocnemius muscle, it also plays a role in plantar flexion of the foot.
 Your soleus also keeps you from falling forward.

 A lesser-known muscle in the calf is the plantaris muscle.
 This muscle originates around the lateral head of the gastrocnemius, then goes down the lower limb, positioned between the gastrocnemius and soleus.

 According to one review, the plantaris works with the gastrocnemius but has an insignificant effect on knee flexion and ankle plantarflexion.
 Instead, it plays a greater role in proprioception.
 This refers to the awareness of body position and movement.

 Some calf exercises target the gastrocnemius.
 Others target the soleus.
 Ideally, your exercise program should address both.
 However, there might be times you want to work one muscle more than the other.

 If you have a calf injury, for instance, this may preclude you from working one of the calf muscles.
 Or maybe you have a muscle imbalance.
 The right calf is stronger than the left, or vice versa.
 In this case, you may have to work one lower leg harder to achieve greater balance.

-The soleus is the smaller of the two.
-It also plays a role in plantar flexion of the foot.
-Though to target the soleus calf muscle you must have your knees bent.
-When performing seated calf raises, you are targeting more of the soleus.
-Whereas standing calf raises will target the gastrocnemius.
-This is because your knees are flexed when seated and straight when standing.
+To target the soleus calf muscle, you must have your knees bent.
+For example, when performing a seated calf raise, you are targeting more of the soleus.
+Conversely, a standing calf raise will target the gastrocnemius.
+This is because the knee is flexed when seated and straight when standing.
 This determines which muscle is most active.

 This workout includes strength and muscle-building exercises for the calf muscles.
 The suggested variations may include different angles in which to target the calves.
 They will also offer varying levels of difficulty depending on your fitness level.
 You will need just 25 minutes to complete the entire workout.